 Should I transfer my property into a limited company?

-At first glance that seems sensible, especially as any net profit will be taxed at the lower company tax rates of 19%, reducing to 17% in 2020.
+At first glance, transferring your property seems sensible, especially as any net profit will be taxed at the lower company tax rates of 19%, reducing to 17% in 2020.

 But if you do this, you may also find yourself landed with unnecessary tax bills and costs.

-If you transfer the property from yourself to the company (effectively the company buys the property):
+If you transfer the property from yourself to a company (effectively the company buys the property):

-- The company could become liable to pay Stamp Duty land tax.
+- the company could be liable to pay Stamp Duty;

-- You'll have to pay up to 28% capital gains tax on the difference between your original purchase price and your sale price (to the company), subject to any tax reliefs and allowances.
+- you may have to pay up to 28% capital gains tax (CGT) on the difference between your original purchase price and your sale price.

 - The ownership.
 Once the property is in a limited company, it is owned by the company.
 If something happens to the company, all its assets will be exposed including the property.

 - The future.
 When you eventually sell the property, the money from the sale will go into the company.
-The company will pay Corporation Tax on the profits and the balance of the money from the sale will remain in the company.
-In order to access the funds you'd need to take them out of the company - either as salary, dividends or other means.
+The company will pay Corporation Tax on the profits, and the balance of the money from the sale will need to be taken out of the company - either as salary, dividends or by other means.
 You'd then pay additional tax on that income.

-- If you're buying a new property - a limited company could be a good idea.
+- If you're buying a new property, doing this through a limited company could be a good idea.

-- If you currently run your buy-to-let through a properly arranged partnership business, then transferring into a limited company might reduce some of the tax burdens.
+- If you currently run your buy-to-let through a partnership, then transferring into a limited company might reduce the tax burden.

-- If you want to leave your buy-to-let properties to your children then you could consider the pros and cons of a Family Investment Company as an alternative to a trust.
+- If you want to leave your buy-to-let properties to your children, you could consider a Family Investment Company as an alternative to a trust.

-In conclusion, I'd say as a general rule of thumb, if there are only one or two existing properties in your name, transfering to a limited company doesn't make sense.
+As a general rule, if you own one or two buy-to-let properties, transferring to a limited company doesn't make sense.

-But if you've got six or more properties, it might be worth your while looking at how you can enjoy the benefits of a limited company without triggering unnecssary taxes and costs.
+But if you've got six or more properties, it might be worth looking at how you can enjoy the benefits of a limited company.